-Breaking Barriers and Serving Success: Celebrating Women in the Hospitality Industry This International Women’s Day
+Celebrating Women in the Alberta Hospitality Industry

 Shawindra Parmar Owner - Sheshu’s Sizzling Tandoor, Grande Prairie AB